v2sCollections/Constellation/README.md

 - You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
 - You can now Tactical Sprint similar to Call of Duty.
 - You can now disable aim assist on a controller.
+- You can now convert 10 Essence to Power or Power Ranks using a hotkey.
+(Hotkey)Numpad9

 ## [Quests](https://)